Chaitin's constant: Super Omega

 The first n bits of Gregory Chaitin's constant Ω are random or incompressible in the sense that they cannot be computed by a halting algorithm with fewer than n − O(1) bits.
 However, consider the short but never halting algorithm which systematically lists and runs all possible programs; whenever one of them halts its probability gets added to the output (initialized by zero).
 After finite time the first n bits of the output will never change any more (it does not matter that this time itself is not computable by a halting program).
 So there is a short non-halting algorithm whose output converges (after finite time) onto the first n bits of Ω. In other words, the enumerable first n bits of Ω are highly compressible in the sense that they are limit-computable by a very short algorithm; they are not random with respect to the set of enumerating algorithms.
-Jürgen Schmidhuber constructed a limit-computable "Super Ω" which in a sense is much more random than the original limit-computable Ω, as one cannot significantly compress the Super Ω by any enumerating non-halting algorithm.
+Jürgen Schmidhuber constructed a limit-un-computable "Super Ω" which in a sense is much more random than the original limit-computable Ω, as one cannot significantly compress the Super Ω by any enumerating non-halting algorithm.

 For an alternative "Super Ω", the universality probability of a prefix-free universal Turing machine (UTM) – namely, the probability that it remains universal even when every input of it (as a binary string) is prefixed by a random binary string – can be seen as the non-halting probability of a machine with oracle the third iteration of the halting problem (i.e., O^{(3)} using Turing jump notation).